Background Image for Header:

 Rules and Regulations 2019-2020

-Welcome to the 14th annual West Virginia Statewide Collegiate Business Plan Competition, hosted by BrickStreet Center for Innovation & Entrepreneurship housed in the John Chambers College of Business and Economics at West Virginia University.
-The competition affords college students around the state the unique opportunity to make a business idea come to life with the support of state institutions of higher education and seasoned business professionals from around the country.
+Welcome to the 16th annual West Virginia Statewide Collegiate Business Plan Competition!
+The BPC provides college students throughout the state of West Virginia with the unique opportunity to make a business idea come to life with the support of state institutions of higher education and investors from around the country.
+The competition awards technical assistance each year to eager entrepreneurs willing to invest in West Virginia.

 1. Create a Team